 Topic: leap organization

-St Louis, MO – Youth from Clarksville, Tennessee embarked on an educational excursion that began with the Missouri Historical Museum where they learned about the Missouri’s rich history and sampled some of its fine cuisine.
+New Orleans, LA – Youth from Clarksville, Tennessee embarked on an educational excursion that began with touring Jackson Square and visiting the 1850 House, Cabildo, and Presbytre where they learned about New Orleans rich history and sampled some of its fine cuisine.

 Now playing at the Movies

 © 2006-2010 Clarksville, TN Online is owned and operated by residents of Clarksville Tennessee.